dssg/MLinPractice/README.md

     the model works in aggregate) and local (why an individual prediction came out as it did).
-In this class, we’ll focus on the bigger picture: discussing the landscape of model interpretability and well as different use cases and users.
+In this class, we’ll focus on the bigger picture: discussing the landscape of model interpretability as well as different use cases and users.

     We’ll also be introducing some simple and practical analyses to perform after the modeling process and what it means to compare